DanielCondeTorres/YAP-TAZ-TEAD/README.md

 To **Cesga**, for allowing us the use of their facilities to hold this seminar.

-This work has received financial support from the Spanish Agencia Estatal de Investigación (AEI) and the European Regional Development Fund - ERDF (RTI2018-098795-A-I00, PID2019-111327GB-I00, PDC2022-133402-I00 and RYC-2016-20335), by the (FPU22/00636)-
+This work has received financial support from the Spanish Agencia Estatal de Investigación (AEI) and the European Regional Development Fund - ERDF (RTI2018-098795-A-I00, PID2019-111327GB-I00, PDC2022-133402-I00 and RYC-2016-20335), by the (FPU22/00636) and the RePo-SUDOE project.

-I would also like to thank Martín Calvelo, for having taught me with so much patience how to perform my first Molecular Dynamics simulations.

 ## Team

-Daniel Conde-Torres, Alejandro Seco, Hugo A. L. Filipe, Ángel Piñeiro y Rebeca García Fandiño
+Daniel Conde-Torres, Alejandro Seco, Carlos Lozano, Antonio ,Hugo A. L. Filipe, Ángel Piñeiro y Rebeca García Fandiño

 ## Contact